kikoooooooo/SamplerCH/README.md

 </details>
 <h2>About</h2>
 <p>
   SamplerCh. is a simple, open source & free music production software.
-This software allows you to assign audio files to a grid of pads that can be played with the click of a mouse/press of a key.
+This software allows you to assign audio files to a grid of "pads" that can be played with the click of a mouse/press of a key.
 The software interface & functions are inspired by the classic AKAI MPC 2000XL designed by Roger Linn; the name of the software has no meaning.
 </p>
 <h2>Installation</h2>
 <h3>Prerequisites</h3>